destinyson7/CL-1-Project/README.md

 3. Output <br/>
     3.1 The Code-Mixed Hindi and English Chunks as two separate files <br/>
-    3.2 The Code-Mixed English Based and Hindi Based as two separate files
+    3.2 The Code-Mixed English Based and Hindi Based Sentences as two separate files

 ### English_Chunked
 This folder contains: